School-of-Code-HQ/pt_week-1/README.md

 [![](./images/code-reviews.png)](https://www.canva.com/design/DAEZyid3JlU/UWiz-Z0aGCQ2iapSsJiLog/view?utm_content=DAEZyid3JlU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

-During the week ask for a code review from [Here you will find the presentation about code reviews](https://www.canva.com/design/DAEZyid3JlU/UWiz-Z0aGCQ2iapSsJiLog/view?utm_content=DAEZyid3JlU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
+Code reviews are an important part of working in a dev team and by the end of the course will become second nature.
+During this first week ask for a code review from the other pair in your team (see below).
+They should also ask for a code review from you.
+Spend some time in your pair reading through their code and ask questions you have and make any comments you think necessary.
+[Here you can find the presentation about code reviews to help you](https://www.canva.com/design/DAEZyid3JlU/UWiz-Z0aGCQ2iapSsJiLog/view?utm_content=DAEZyid3JlU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

 ## Groups and Pairs

+Below you will find the pairs and teams for this week.
+Your pair will be the person you see the most but keep in touch with your team throughout the week.
+Ask them how they are getting on and use them as your first port of call if you are stuck on something.

+**Things to do**

-- Set up a group chat
+- Set up a group chat as your team
-- Review the other pair
+- Review the other pair's code
 - Work around each others schedules
-- Be inclusive
+- Be inclusive and have fun!

 <details>
 <summary>Pairs for Week 1</summary>